MicrosoftDocs/dynamics-365-unified-operations-public/financials/expense-management/expense-management-mobile-workspace.md

 -   Upload a file as a captured receipt.
 A user can then attach that file to an expense report later.
 -   Create a new expense line by using an attached receipt.
 A user can then add the line item to an expense report later, and submit it for approval and reimbursement.

-If you're using Dynamics 365 for Finance and Operations, Enterprise edition July 2017 update, you can also take use these features:
+If you're using Dynamics 365 for Finance and Operations, Enterprise edition July 2017 update, you can also use these features:

 -   Create a new expense report.
 -   Attach credit card transactions and other previously created expenses to an expense report.